Trampolene (band)

 Trampolene are a Welsh alternative rock band formed in Swansea in 2013.
-They are Jack Jones (vocals, guitar, spoken word), Wayne Thomas (bass, vocals) and Kyle "Mr" Williams (drums, piano, violin, vocals).
+They are Jack Jones (vocals, guitar, spoken word), Wayne Thomas (bass, vocals), Kyle "Mr" Williams (drums, piano, violin, vocals) and Lee Thomas (guitar).

 Trampolene have achieved two number one UK Official Album Breakers Chart albums, and reached the top ten in the Official Independent Chart several times.

-The band have toured the UK extensively, including sold out shows at the iconic 100 Club and Scala in London, Deaf Institute, Manchester and Clwb Ifor Bach in Cardiff.
-They have played shows in Europe including Paris, Berlin, Amsterdam and Milan.
+The band have toured the UK extensively, including sold out shows at the iconic 100 Club, Lexington and Scala in London, Deaf Institute and Night & Day in Manchester and Clwb Ifor Bach in Cardiff.
+They toured France in April 2026 with sold out shows in Paris, Bordeaux and Toulouse, and have played across Europe including Berlin, Amsterdam, Ghent and Milan.

+They are managed by music industry veteran Alan McGee and Kevin Fitzgerald.

 On 25 February 2022 Trampolene headlined and sold out the opening of Swansea Arena, and released their show as a live album entitled Live from Swansea Arena.

 History

 2013–2015: Early years

 Trampolene are named after Julian Cope's 1987 song "Trampolene".
 They formed in their hometown of Swansea - Jones and Thomas having met when playing for the Football Association of Wales and Jones knew drummer "Mr Williams" from school.

 They moved to a flat in London with the idea of it being a 24/7 creative work factory, like Andy Warhol's Factory, where no internet was allowed, and they invited artists to come round and share ideas and talk about songwriting, poetry, painting and society in general.
 Jones roadied for Palma Violets and the Strypes in 2013.
 Although Jones suffers from Crohn's disease resulting in regular hospital appointments for treatment, the band began to play gigs across the country, gaining support from people such as Ray Davies of the Kinks, journalists Pete Paphides and Caitlin Moran, and musicians Carl Barât and Nick Hodgson.

 Through mi7 Records they released limited edition 7" singles "My Bourgeoisie Girl"/"Under the Strobe Light" and "You Do Nothing for Me"/"Adrenaline" in 2013.
 "Under the Strobe Light" made them online music magazine Louder Than War's New Band of the Day.
 Following the release of download-only single "I Don't Know" in early 2014, The Guardian called Trampolene "the saviours of indie guitar music".
 This was followed in April 2014 by their first downloadable "Pocket Album" (5 songs and 1 poem) "Alcohol Kiss" which was also released as a three track limited edition single and also available on a very limited number of USB wristbands featuring music, typed lyrics and Wayne Thomas's oil paintings.
 They toured throughout the year across the UK and also in France, finishing the year supporting Carl Barât & the Jackals on New Year's Eve at the Macbeth in Hoxton, London.